divinespear/jpa-schema-gradle-plugin/README.md

 ## Plan to Rework?

 Well, actually, it was skill training examples by myself. so it has very harmful sources. (someone should want to say **it is just a shit!**)
+If I rework this, it maybe hard and long time work.

+I will do
+* **Remove Spring dependencies**: focusing JPA implementation itself.

+Making decision...
-* Language: keep groovy? change to java or kotlin?
+* **Language**: keep groovy? change to java or kotlin?
-* Remove Spring dependencies - focusing JPA implementation itself.

-It maybe hard and long time work.
+* **Minimal gradle version**: Just go with 4.x? anyone still use 2.x/3.x?
+* and so on...

 If you have discussions, please make issue. discussions are always welcome.